 While Straight Talk is heavily affordable, there are some qualms with the prepaid provider.
 For one, it doesn't do much to stand out from the rest of the pack.

 It only carries three plans, which are simple for those who crave simplicity, but there are no additional features tacked on.
 However, it does tend to rely on the four major networks for its coverage - you'll receive 99.6% coverage - but at the same time, it's been noted that its download speeds fall behind its competitors.

 Looking to compare bring your own phone plans among other carriers?
 Then you should read our review of the best bring your own phone plans.

 Perhaps you're instead curious about all the cell phone plans a provider has to offer.
-In that case, you definitely should take a peek at our review of the best cell phone plans where you can compare cell phone plans using our handy tool.
+In that case, you definitely should take a peek at our review of the best cell phone plans and our handy cell phone plan comparison tool.